Cardiac Surgery at Danbury Hospital

 Aortic aneurysm and dissection repair

-A bulge or weakening in the wall of a blood vessel.
-Although aneurysms can form in any blood vessel, they occur mostly commonly in the aorta, abdominal area or the chest cavity.
+An aortic aneurysm is a bulge or weakening in the wall of a blood vessel.
+Although aneurysms can form in any blood vessel, they occur most commonly in the aorta.
 If the aneurysm is large or causing difficulties, the weakened part of the vessel can be surgically removed and replaced with a graft of artificial material.
-In some cases a new procedure involving a stent/graft can be utilized to avoid open chest or abdominal surgery.
+In some cases, a newer minimally invasive procedure to place a stent graft can avoid open-chest or abdominal surgery.

-A type of cardiac bypass surgery in which one or more blocked coronary arteries are “bypassed” using a blood vessel graft (usually from your own arteries and veins) to restore normal blood flow to the heart.
+In this procedure, one or more blocked coronary arteries are “bypassed” using a blood vessel graft (usually from your own arteries and veins) to restore the normal flow of oxygen-rich blood to the heart.
+A heart-lung machine temporarily takes over the function of the heart and lungs during surgery.

 Minimally invasive surgery (MID-CAB, valve surgery)

-A bypass around a blockage in a heart artery that can be done while the heart continues to beat (so no heart-lung machine is required) and also uses a smaller incision.
-Surgeons use different methods to slow down and steady the heart.
+A MID-CAB is a bypass around a blockage in a heart artery that can be done while the heart continues to beat (so no heart-lung machine is required).
+This approach also uses a smaller incision.
+Surgeons generally use a tissue stabilization system to immobilize the area of the heart where they need to work.

 Valve replacement and repair

-Various types of valve disease can result in either valvular stenosis, where there is a reduction in the amount of blood that can flow through the valve, or valvular insufficiency, where the valves do not close completely and blood leaks backward across the valve.
-Your surgeon may make the decision to repair or replace a valve that is not working correctly.
+Various types of valve disease can result in either valvular stenosis (a narrowing of the valve that limits the amount of blood that can flow through the valve), or valvular insufficiency (the valves do not close completely and blood leaks backward across the valve).
+Your surgeon makes the decision to repair or replace a valve that is not working correctly based on your unique situation.

-In the case of a valve repair, typically involving the mitral or tricuspid valve, weakened portions of the valve are removed.
+In a valve repair, which typically involves the mitral or tricuspid valve, weakened portions of the valve are removed.
 The valve is then strengthened and shortened to alleviate the leakage.
 Mitral valve repair is almost always preferred to mitral valve replacement.

 In the case of aortic or mitral valve replacement, options include a mechanical valve (manufactured from metals and plastics), or a bioprosthetic valve, made from human or animal tissue.
 Your surgeon will determine which valve is best suited for your condition.